Pink Flowers

 • Design and facilitate leadership development programs for cooperative housing communities

-• Lead restorative and accountability processes
+• Support restorative and accountability processes through facilitation, training, and structured dialogue

 • Train student leaders in governance, power analysis, and community care